Average Customer Acquisition Cost (CAC) By Industry

 Determining how good your Customer Acquisition Cost is done by calculating your LTV (Lifetime Value) and finding the ratio between the two.
 All you need to do is to divide your customer lifetime value by customer acquisition cost.

-An average Lifetime Value to Customer Acquisition Cost ratio is often three to one, and anything higher than this is even better.
+An average Lifetime Value to Customer Acquisition Cost ratio is often 3:1, and anything higher than this is even better.
 However, as I have discussed above, do keep into account how the industry you operate in affects your CAC.

 In addition to taking into account the lifetime value of your customers, you can also use the earlier chart I have shared to calculate how well your CAC is.
 So long as you stay below the above costs, that means that your business is doing well.
 However, in summary, one can classify the Customer acquisition costs ratio as follows:

-- Less than 1:1 Customer acquisition costs are higher than the income it brings
+- A ratio less than 1:1 means that your customer acquisition cost is higher than the income it brings

-- 3:1 Customer brings more income than the company spends on attracting them.
+- If you have a 3:1 ratio, this means that the customer brings more income than the company spends on attracting them.

 Optimizing your Customer Acquisition Cost might sound hard, especially if you are a SaaS company.
-However, rest assured, by following some simple steps provided by HockeyStack, you will easily be able to reduce your customer acquisition cost.
+However, rest assured, by following some simple steps, you will easily be able to reduce your customer acquisition cost.

 Here is a shortlist of the steps you can take to optimize your CAC: